In This Article Expand or collapse the "in this article" section Certified B Corporations and Benefit Corporations

 Introduction

-Over the past decade, Certified B Corporations and Benefit Corporations, commonly known as B Corps, have emerged as a global phenomenon.
-Both organizational forms are for-profit businesses.
-Whereas Certified B Corporations have been accredited for their environmental, social, and governance (ESG) practices, Benefit Corporations are a new legal form, currently available in thirty-eight states and jurisdictions in the United States (US) as well as in British Columbia (Canada), Colombia, Ecuador, and Italy.
-Both types were promulgated by B Lab, a US-based nonprofit organization.
+Since the mid-2010s, Certified B Corporations and Benefit Corporations, both commonly referred to as B Corps, have emerged as a global phenomenon.
+These organizational forms are adopted by for-profit businesses.
+Whereas Certified B Corporations have been accredited for their environmental, social, and governance (ESG) practices, Benefit Corporations are a new legal form, currently available in forty states, the District of Columbia, and Puerto Rico in the United States as well as in British Columbia (Canada), Colombia, Ecuador, France, Italy, and Peru.
+These innovations were promulgated by B Lab, a US-based nonprofit organization.
 Founded in 2006 in the suburbs of Philadelphia, Pennsylvania, B Lab has sought to institutionalize business as a force for good.
-At present, certification is available to any business worldwide, and approximately 3,700 companies in seventy-four countries are currently certified.
-Prominent Certified B Corporations include Ben & Jerry’s, Danone North America, and Patagonia.
-Examples of Benefit Corporations include Data.World, Kickstarter, and Plum Organics.
-Overall, the B Corp movement’s radical aspiration to redefine business has garnered substantial attention from policymakers, media, businesses, nongovernmental organizations (NGOs), and academe.
-This article provides an overview of burgeoning scholarly work—ranging from general references and cutting-edge theoretical work to accumulating empirical findings and key pedagogical resources.
-A core focus is on enumerating the variety of theoretical perspectives that have been taken and the central research themes in extant work, including interdisciplinary publications.
-We close by discussing exemplary teaching materials and introducing other resources, such as the B Academics research community and available data sets for research.
+To date, certification is available to any business worldwide, and approximately eight thousand companies in ninety-three countries were certified as of January 2024.
+Prominent Certified B Corporations include Ben & Jerry’s, Coursera, Danone North America, Patagonia, and TOMS.
+Examples of Benefit Corporations include Allbirds, data.world, Kickstarter, and Plum Organics.
+Overall, the B Corp movement’s radical aspiration to redefine business has garnered substantial attention from policymakers, media, businesses, nongovernmental organizations (NGOs), and academics.
+This article provides an overview of burgeoning scholarly work—ranging from general references and cutting-edge theoretical work to empirical research evidence and key pedagogical resources.
+A core focus is on enumerating the variety of theoretical perspectives and central research themes in extant work, including interdisciplinary publications.
+We close by discussing exemplary teaching materials and introducing other resources, such as the B Academics research community, a chronology of key thematic research events, and data sets available to researchers.
+Overall, the bibliography, first published in 2021, serves as a living repository of B Corp scholarship, past and emerging, for a broad range of veteran and nascent B Corp academics across multiple disciplines.

 General Overview

-Cao, et al. 2018 provides a comprehensive review of B Lab’s initial founding, multifaceted strategy, and organizational progress, from its launch on July 5, 2006 through to approximately December 2016.
+Cao, et al. 2018 provides a comprehensive review of B Lab’s initial founding, multifaceted strategy, and organizational progress, from its launch on 5 July 2006 through December 2016.
 Key milestones include the September 2006 release of the first version of the B Impact Assessment and the June 2007 introduction of the first cohort of nineteen Certified B Corporations.
-In April 2010, Maryland became the first jurisdiction to enact Benefit Corporation legislation.
+In April 2010, Maryland became the first jurisdiction to enact Benefit Corporation legislation, and in 2015, Italy became the first country to do so.
 In September 2011, B Lab launched its impact investing platform at the Clinton Global Initiative.
-Expansion beyond the United States first occurred in February 2009 and has since grown to include companies in more than seventy countries.
-Honeyman 2014 provides interviews with and case studies about a broad mix of Certified B Corporations, including their self-reported motives for pursuing certification and insights on the certification process.
-Honeyman and Jana 2019 is a second edition work.
-In addition to expanded coverage of the B Corp movement, the authors examine B Lab’s efforts to build a more inclusive economy, including the “Inclusive Economy Challenge,” a program aimed at fostering greater equity, diversity, and inclusion (EDI) within the business sector.
+The first B Corp outside the United States was certified in February 2009.
+Drawing on interviews and case studies, Honeyman 2014 provides information about a broad mix of Certified B Corporations, including their self-reported motives for pursuing certification and insights on the certification process.
+A second edition of this work, Honeyman and Jana 2019, provides expanded coverage of the B Corp movement and examines B Lab’s efforts to build a more inclusive economy through initiatives such as the “Inclusive Economy Challenge,” a program aimed at fostering greater justice, equity, diversity, and inclusion (JEDI) within the business sector.
 Marquis 2020a explores the rapid growth of companies choosing to certify as B Corps, both in the United States and internationally, and argues that B Corps will play an increasingly vital role in society.
-Gehman, et al. 2019 summarizes scholarly research related to B Corps through the end of 2018.
-The authors catalogue 226 scholarly articles and book chapters, with the first published research dating from 2009.
-Research initially focused on legal aspects of the Benefit Corporation legislation.
-Work in this area continues to be vibrant.
-Research from a general business and management perspective began in 2012 and has grown every year since.
-It is now the second-largest stream of research in this area.
-Finally, a small group of scholars have approached the topic of B Corps from an ethics perspective.
-This work appears to have peaked in 2016.
+Gehman, et al. 2019 catalogues 226 scholarly articles and book chapters related to B Corps from the first publication in 2009 through the end of 2018.
+Initially focused on legal aspects of Benefit Corporation legislation, work in this area continues to be vibrant.
+Research from a general business and management perspective began in 2012 and has grown every year, becoming the second-largest stream of research in this area.
+A few scholars also have approached the topic of B Corps from an ethics perspective, but work in this area appears to have peaked in 2016.

 • Cao, Ke, Joel Gehman, and Matthew G. Grimes.
 “Standing Out and Fitting In: Charting the Emergence of Certified B Corporations by Industry and Region.”
 In Hybrid Ventures.
 Edited by Andrew C. Corbett and Jerome A. Katz, 1–38.
 Advances in Entrepreneurship, Firm Emergence and Growth 19.
 Bingley, UK: Emerald, 2018.